 HOW your gut NORMALLY PROTECTS YOU?

 I’m afraid so.
-This bacterial colony combines to keep the gut richly endowed with a lubricated, stimulated, automated, self-cleansing surface and just as importantly, it generally prevents “rogue” bacteria or parasites from growing in your intestines.
+This bacterial colony combines to keep the gut richly endowed with a lubricated, stimulated, automated, self-cleaning surface and just as importantly, it generally prevents “rogue” bacteria or parasites from growing in your intestines.
 Yep – I mean worms – and other nasties.
 And also they stop the gut from drying out and cracking.

 WHAT GOES WRONG?

 But they can be killed off by mistake.
 And it’s a big mistake.
 If you happen to strike too many artificial food preservatives, antibiotics and other well known gut-affecting medications like Brufen, Vioxx, Mobic, Voltaren[i] or similar anti-inflammatory medications,** They may all combine to cause partial or complete drying out of your mucous membrane which leads to “leaky gut” and fungal overgrowth*.
 Similarly, alcohol and food sensitivity will damage these bugs and your gut over a period of time, according to Prof Robert Allen[ii], a Melbourne medical practitioner.
 He also reveals that the normally semi-permeable mucosal layer can become permeable – or “leaky” – allowing small food particles and large bacteria to drift into your bloodstream.

 * Fungal overgrowth gives you sensitivities to mould, weakens your immune system and may be a contributing factor to chronic fatigue, and metabolic syndrome and even pre-diabetes (hypoglycaemia).

 ** Ask your pharmacist if your medication is in one of these categories.